You can manage the access to your catalog and course detail pages by choosing the Domain Access Level in Domains with Domains & Publishing.

 - Optional: If you choose Login required or Access code required, you can edit the message shown to users on the login, signup and (if applicable) access code input pages.

-- If you choose Access code required, you first have to click "Save access settings" before the "Add a new code" button appears at the top to create your access codes.
+- If you choose Access code required, after you click "Save Access Settings," you will be able to create new access codes.

 Some things to consider: